tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Does the site using this plugin comply with GDPR? =

-Using this plugin itself should not be the problem, because from version 3.0.11 IP addresses in logs and cache of this plugin are encrypted by default in preparation for personal data breach.
-It also not only provides a way to manually erase them but also has the functionality to remove them when those are exceeded a certain amount/time.
-The option "Privacy friendly" helps you to restrict sending the ip address to the 3rd parties such as geolocation APIs and whois service equipped in this plugin.
-However, these functions are part of the requirements that GDPR requires and do not guarantee that the site is compliant with GDPR.
-Refer to [3.0.11 release note](https://www.ipgeoblock.com/changelog/release-3.0.11.html) for details.
+Since version 3.0.11, this plugin has been designed based on the principle "Privacy by design" in GDPR so that you can compliantly run it to GDPR.
+In preparation for personal data breach, IP addresses in this plugin are encrypted by default and also can be anonymized.
+It also provides some functions not only to manually erase them but also to automatically remove them when those are exceeded a certain amount/time.
+Refer to [3.0.11 release note](https://www.ipgeoblock.com/changelog/release-3.0.11.html) for more details.

 = Does this plugin support multisite? =